Weddings

 Work friends speak on the professionalism (or happy unprofessionalism) that comes with becoming an adult and starting in the workforce.

-Beyond talking to the friends, it’s beautiful seeing the families.
+It’s also beautiful seeing the families.

 On the flip side, I find it pretty rare to interact at all with a friend’s family.
 Similar to the parents, I hear mentions, but never actually meet them in person.